 You know how in English, you can use the word “run” as a verb or a noun?
 “I want to run” and “I want to go on a run”?
 German is the same.
 You can transform German infinitives into nouns by capitalizing them (remember, German nouns are always capitalized).

-All of these words are neutral and therefore take das as an article.
-(No long lists of proper articles to memorize here!)
+All of these words are neuter and therefore take das as an article.
+(No long lists of definite articles to memorize here!)

 5 Uses of the German Infinitive

 The infinitive with a modal verb is the equivalent of saying “I can go” or “I should study” in English.
 This construction involves a conjugated modal verb plus the infinitive form of a second verb.

 - müssen (to have to/must)

 - wollen (to want to)

 Here are some example sentences that use modal verbs with the infinitive:

 Ich will nach Berlin ziehen.
 (I want to move to Berlin.)